Infineon/XMC-for-Arduino/docs/hw-platforms.rst

 KIT_XMC14_2GO
 -------------

-* Name in Arduino IDE: ``XMC1400 XMC2GO``
+* Legacy name: ``XMC1400 XMC2GO``
 * `Product Page <https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc14_2go/>`__

 .. image:: img/KIT_XMC14_2GO.png
     :width: 400

-The XMC1400 Kit 2Go provides an easy way to evaluate almost all capabilities of the XMC1400 microcontroller.
+The KIT_XMC14_2GO provides an easy way to evaluate almost all capabilities of the XMC1400 microcontroller.
 The kit is powered via USB, interfaces to other Infineon sensor boards and provides multiple interfaces including a CAN bus.
 The software development is supported via ModusToolbox™ and the Arduino IDE.